23 Expert Tips for Traveling to Bhutan from Nepal: Visa Application, Flight Ticket, Tour Arrangement, and More

 1. Get Nepal Visa after arriving in Kathmandu

-If you enter Nepal by land from India or Tibet, you can also apply for the visa on arrival at the land border.
+If you enter Nepal by land from India or Tibet (China), you can also apply for the visa on arrival at the land border.

 2. Apply for Bhutan Visa in advance

-Bhutan Visa is required to be applied in advance.
-You need to book a Bhutan tour with an authorized and registered travel agency and finish the full payment first and then your travel agency will apply for the visa on your behalf.
+A Bhutan Visa is required to be applied for in advance.
+You need to book a Bhutan tour with an authorized and registered travel agency, and finish the full payment first.
+Then, your travel agency will apply for the visa on your behalf.
 Individual application for Bhutan Visa is not accepted by Bhutan.

 Apply for Bhutan Visa in advance